microsoft/lets-learn-mcp-python/part3-ai-researcher.md

 2. **Connect via IDE**: Restart your development environment to load the new MCP server

-3. **Verify Connection**: Confirm the Simple Research Hub appears in your MCP server list
+3. **Verify Connection**: Confirm the AI Research Hub appears in your MCP server list

 ## Usage Examples and Workflows